Bangunan Sultan Iskandar, or Sultan Iskandar Building, stands as a testament to Malaysia’s commitment to progress and international connectivity.

 🛣️ North-South Expressway (PLUS Highway) spans approximately 772 kilometers from Bukit Kayu Hitam near the Malaysian-Thai border to Johor Bahru in the southern portion of Peninsular Malaysia and extends to Singapore.

-- Simpang Pulai Toll Plaza, Kampung Kepayang, Perak
+- Simpang Renggam Toll Plaza, Simpang Renggam, Johor

-- Bangi Toll Plaza, Bandar Baru Bangi, Selangor
+- Bandar Baharu Toll Plaza, Bandar Baharu, Kedah

 - Subang Toll Plaza, Petaling Jaya, Selangor